panthas05/gift_aid_schedule_builder/README.md

 particular name, "R68GAD_V1_00_0_EN") - generally see what additional validation we can do as per their requirements.

+#### Handle non-UK postcodes

+Non-UK resident donors can still have their transactions gift aided.
+An "X" should be put in the postcode column for them.

 #### Output directly to an ods file

 `openpyxl` is wonderful, but I believe it only supports .xlsx files.
 Is there